Using Stacks

 • name — stack name used to group spaces (optional, defaults to prefix)

-# Create from the "lamp-stack" definition with prefix "myproject"
+# Create from the "lamp-stack" template with prefix "myproject"

 knot stack create lamp-stack myproject